 If you are looking for a simple accent to your outdoor design you can find smaller trees that fit in planters.
-These trees are great for lining entrances and pathways, and add a touch of life to your space.
+These trees are great for lining entrances and pathways and adding a touch of life to your space.

-There are some variety of trees that have blossoms.
+There is a variety of trees that have blossomed.
 Blossoms can really light up an area with color when they bloom.
-This is a spectacular way brighten up your yard.
+This is a spectacular way to brighten up your yard.

 If your space is limited or you simply don’t want a massive tree in your yard, there are plenty of small species of trees.
 These trees are not only visually pleasing but they do not take up too much space.

-Medium sized trees are a great compromise between the massive giants and small potted trees.
+Medium-sized trees are a great compromise between massive giants and small potted trees.
 These trees still provide some shade but are still climbable for the little ones.
 Source: Rachel Kramer / Flickr

 This yard is littered with a litany of diverse trees.
 They vary in color, texture, and size.
-This creates a wide contrast amongst the trees and makes this space appealing and fun.
+This creates a wide contrast among the trees and makes this space appealing and fun.

 As the sun moves, the shade from your trees will shift and move across your yard.
 If you plan for this, your relaxation will experience minimal interruptions with the shifting shade.